eqNj/eqN-PD2-Filter/README.md

 ![Upgrade Boots](https://raw.githubusercontent.com/eqNj/eqN-PD2-Filter/Filter-Sub/Upgrade.jpg)

-All elite tier items are set to always show, with small exceptions for either class items that are of low plus skill values.
+All elite tier items are set to always show at higher levels, with a small exception only for class items that lack +3 to a useful skill.
 (Relaxed Filter)

+Four socket, ethereal polearm/spear weapons of all tiers, for use with the Insight runeword on lower level characters, will show at all levels.
+(Relaxed Filter)

 Rares of all tiers will still show at all levels.
 This includes all class items (wands, orbs, helms, scepters/maces, staves, claws) and any rare bows or crossbows of all tiers aswell.
 (Relaxed Filter)

 Select ethereal and/or magic items from all tiers, those that are best for crafting, will continue to show, and they will be indicated by two gray asterisks, one on each side.
 High item level magic amulets will, once identified, show the exact character level best for crafting them to ensure +2 skills rolls are possible.

-Four socket, ethereal polearm/spear weapons of all tiers, for use with the Insight runeword on lower level characters, will show at all levels.
-(Relaxed Filter)
+(All Filters)

 Any class items with +3 to at least one of any useful skill will always show, regardless of item tier (unless a staff, due to tier-scaling cast speed favoring exceptional/elite items), as well as any elite class items that could be used for runewords.
 (All Filters)